Where are stars born?

 Nope.
 Not today they’re not.

 It’s a different perspective on this side of the industry.
-It used to be after reading a good book or listening to a great album, I’d say, “I don’t need to post a review for this.
+Used to be, after reading a good book or listening to a great album, I’d say, “I don’t need to post a review for this.
 It’s good enough.
 It’ll get plenty of love from someone else.”
 But no more.
 I’ve seen the light.
 Reviews, particularly easily-accessible online reviews, are artists’ lifeblood.
 And not just the ridiculous, fan-boy five-star reviews.
 All of them.
 Better to have fifty 4-star reviews than ten at 5 stars.
-Better to have a hundred at 3.5 than fifty at 4.0.
+Better to have a hundred with 3 than twenty with 4.

 I think you get the point.
 This is my plea to you: If you buy a book, an album, or a piece of art, review it.
 I plan to make it a habit, an honest-to-goodness lifestyle change.
 The important thing to remember is that the review should be honest.
 Don’t auto five-star everything.
 Be genuine.
 Be legit.
 Be thorough.